rogerhu/compsci_guides/Spiral-Matrix.md

 Assume `N` represents the number of rows in 2D-array.
 Assume `M` represents the number of columns in 2D-array.

 * **Time Complexity**: O(N * M) we need to view each item in the 2D-Array
 * **Space Complexity**: O(1) we only have a few pointers for iterating.
-    * Do note the recusive DFS solution will cost us O(N*M) space because of the call stack.
+    * Do note the recursive DFS solution will cost us O(N*M) space because of the call stack.